-BBC Bitesize has lots of information about the subjects you may be learning at school.
+BBC Bitesize Find lots of information about the subjects you may be learning at school.

-The BBC’s Primary History website has information about the Romans, Vikings, World War Two and more!
+The BBC’s Primary History Read about the Romans, Vikings, World War Two and more!

-Look at the NRICH website if you enjoy tricky maths puzzles.
+Look at the NRICH website if you want to try some tricky maths puzzles.

 Enjoy coding?
-Have a look at the websites below.
+Have a look at the websites below to practise coding.

-Do you need advice or support for problems at school (or anywhere else!), have a look at Child Line’s website.
-It has lots of advice and has lots of ways to talk to someone who can help.
+Do you need advice or support for problems at school (or anywhere else!)?
+Have a look at Child Line’s website which has lots of advice and has lots of ways to talk to someone who can help.

-Worried about bullying?
-Have a look at these sites (but remember to speak to someone you trust too).
+Click on the links below if you are worried about bullying (but remember to speak to someone you trust too).